NethServer/docs/administrator-manual/en/disaster_recovery.rst

 DHCP
 ^^^^

-DHCP servers on non-existing interface will be deleted.
+DHCP servers on non-existing interfaces will be deleted.
 If needed, please reconfigure the DHCP from the Server Manager.
 See also :ref:`dhcp-section` for more general information.